VR in HR: How human resources can use VR and AR technology

 Enterprises will need to navigate a few challenges on the way to widespread adoption of VR in HR.

-First off, the VR industry is still sorting out the ergonomics of long-term use of VR headsets.
-While younger workers may revel in spending hours in virtual environments, older folks may experience motion sickness, dizziness and other issues that preclude extended use.
+One is that the VR industry is still sorting out the ergonomics of VR headset long-term use.
+While some workers might revel in spending hours in virtual environments, other employees could experience motion sickness, dizziness and other issues that preclude extended use.
+Also, VR users need to be able to use the technology in a safe environment.
+Many people have crashed into objects around them while using a VR headset.

-Next, more work needs to be done to improve content development and management to provide more immersive experiences.
-Most of the work today focuses on building 3D game-like experiences.
+Also, content development and management need to focus on providing users with more immersive experiences.
+Most of the work today focuses on building 3D, game-like experiences.
 Soft skills training will also require simulating human behavior and measuring progress in meaningful ways.

-In the long run, VR has immense potential to improve training.
+In the long run, VR has immense potential to improve the candidate and employee experience.
 The need will only increase as the pace of technological, societal and business change accelerates.

-"HR needs to provide a robust, efficient, effective and enjoyable way for their employees to train and learn new skills," Eckert said.
+"HR needs to provide an efficient, effective and enjoyable way for their employees to train and learn new skills," Eckert said.
 "VR training is something an organization can start with now."

 Additional reporting by Tony Kontzer.